vitaut/vitaut.net/_posts/2019-02-11-formatting-floating-point-numbers.md

 ```

 This is very inefficient but needs to be done only once.
 For the target exponent
-range `[-60, -32]` it's enough to generate every eigth power of 10 covering the
+range `[-60, -32]` it's enough to generate every eighth power of 10 covering the
 range of `double`s.

 So now we know how to approximately format floating point numbers with arbitrary